rgb-archive/spec/01-rgb.md

 In order to ensure immutability and prevent double spend, it's necessary to strongly bind RGB contracts and asset transfer proofs to Bitcoin transaction outputs in a way that makes impossible to modify RGB entities at a later time without invalidating them.
 This is done with cryptographic commitments, that commit the hash of the contract or proof into the mined bitcoin transaction output – pretty much like it is done in the [OpenTimeStamps](https://opentimestamps.org/).

 In this specification we describe two commitment schemes available in the RGB protocol: Pay-to-contract and OP_RETURN.
 Pay-to-contract scheme SHOULD BE the default recommended scheme, while OP_RETURN SHOULD BE be reserved only for asset transfer proofs that have to be compatible with hardware wallets, thus proofs under the same contract can use different commitment schemes.
 Contracts always MUST BE deployed only with pay to contract scheme.
-Proofs

 The reason of pay-to-contract being the default scheme is the reduction of Bitcoin blockchain pollution with asset transfer data and better privacy: pay-to-contract has higher protection from on-chain analysis tools.

 Contracts and proofs assign RGB assets to transaction(s) output(s) (see `issuance_txout` field in [contract header](#header) and `assignments` field in the [proof structure](#proofs) for the details).
 These transaction(s) MAY differ from a transaction the contract or the proof is committed to.
 In order to prevent a double spend, each time when a UTXO containing an RGB asset is spent, the spending transaction MUST contain new commitment to the proof of the asset spending.
 Proofs that are not committed to a transaction which spends **all** of the UTXOs corresponding to RGB assets given in the proof parents – or committed to some other transaction – MUST BE considered invalid.

-Which commitment scheme is used by a contract or a proof is defined by the presence of the `original_pk` field in their header.
+Which commitment scheme is used by a contract or a proof is defined by the presence of the `original_pubkey` field in their header.

 ### Pay-to-contract